Sightseeing Spots

 The Saitama City Iwatsuki Ningyo Museum

-“Saitama City Iwatsuki Ningyo Museum” is a museum that opened in Saitama’s Iwatsuki Ward in 2020 that probes the history between people and dolls and serves the role of bringing the culture of dolls into the future.
-Through the collection and storage of documents related to dolls and research related to the culture of dolls, we are working on a project to make dolls more familiar to people through exhibitions and activities.
+“Saitama City Iwatsuki Ningyo Museum” was opened in Saitama’s Iwatsuki Ward in 2020 and explores the history between people and dolls, serving the role of promoting the culture of dolls for the future.
+We are working on a project to make dolls more familiar to people through exhibitions and activities, as well as collecting and storing documents related to dolls and researching about the culture of dolls.
 (For more information, please see the URL below)

 Sanshu Sohonpo Takesato Main Branch